fscpscollaborative/fscps.tools/docs/Invoke-FSCPSAzureStorageUpload.md

 The value will be used for the blob property "Content Type".
 If the parameter is left empty, the commandlet will try to automatically determined the value based on the file's extension.
-If the parameter is left empty and the value cannot be automatically be determined, Azure storage will automatically assign "application/octet-stream" as the content type.
+The content type "application/octet-stream" will be used as fallback if no value can be determined.
-Valid media type values can be found here: https://www.iana.org/assignments/media-types/media-types.xhtml
+Valid media type values can be found here: https://github.com/jshttp/mime-db

 ```yaml
 Type: String